OT-CONTAINER-KIT/redis-operator/tests/e2e-rejoin/README.md

      **keeps the count at target**.
 The creation path never fires; the stale slave entry is invisible to `RepairDisconnectedMasters` → the live pod stays isolated forever.
+   - After MEET, that stale entry often **inflates** the count above target (`nc > desired`), which would strand reconcile in the creation branch and never reach later repair steps — so rejoin/reattach also run on that over-count path.

 3. **Prove the injection is durable (a control arm).** An injection only tests the operator if the cluster does *not* self-heal without it.
 Run it against